Money in the Bank (2015)

 The 2015 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the sixth annual Money in the Bank and took place on June 14, 2015, at the Nationwide Arena in Columbus, Ohio.
-It was the first WWE pay-per-view event that was held in Columbus since Bad Blood in June 2004.
-Money in the Bank was available for free to new subscribers as part of a free-trial to WWE's streaming service, the WWE Network, in over 140 countries.
+It was the sixth annual Money in the Bank event and took place on June 14, 2015, at the Nationwide Arena in Columbus, Ohio.
+The event centered on the men's Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-The titular ladder match for the Money in the Bank contract was won by Sheamus.
 In the main event, Seth Rollins retained the WWE World Heavyweight Championship in a ladder match against Dean Ambrose.
+On the undercard, Sheamus won the event's titular Money in the Bank ladder match for a WWE World Heavyweight Championship match contract.
 In other prominent matches, WWE United States Champion John Cena defeated NXT Champion Kevin Owens in a non-title match, and The Prime Time Players (Darren Young and Titus O'Neil) defeated The New Day (Big E and Xavier Woods) to win the WWE Tag Team Championship.

-The event had 57,000 buys (excluding WWE Network views), down from the previous year's 122,000 buys.
+This was the first WWE pay-per-view event that was held in Columbus since Bad Blood in June 2004.
+Money in the Bank was available for free to new subscribers as part of a free-trial to WWE's streaming service, the WWE Network, in over 140 countries.
+The event had 57,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 122,000 buys.

 Production

 Background

-The event was held at the Nationwide Arena in Columbus, Ohio.
+The sixth annual Money in the Bank event was held at the Nationwide Arena in Columbus, Ohio.

-Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, originally held in July but moved up to June in 2014.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
-The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-For 2015, the winner received a contract for a WWE World Heavyweight Championship match.
-The 2015 event was the sixth Money in the Bank and it took place on June 14, 2015, at the Nationwide Arena in Columbus, Ohio.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
-It was also the first WWE pay-per-view event that was held in Columbus since Bad Blood in June 2004.
+The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year, with the 2015 match awarding a WWE World Heavyweight Championship match.
+The sixth Money in the Bank event took place on June 14, 2015, at the Nationwide Arena in Columbus, Ohio.
+This was the first WWE pay-per-view event that was held in Columbus since Bad Blood in June 2004.
 To promote the WWE Network, Money in the Bank was available for free to new subscribers in over 140 countries.